 And all of that is without taking into consideration the cost of housing or books!

 Now, this isn’t necessarily the socially acceptable answer in the U.S., but I think those other countries are on to something.
-School and education are important, but school is wasted time when you are a bored, rudderless freshman?
+School and education are important, but isn’t school wasted time when you’re a bored, rudderless freshman?
 College students often switch majors multiple times, waste semesters partying, or earn degrees they don’t use because they weren’t really sure what they wanted while they were studying.

 I think school is important and useful if you have an idea of what you want to get out of it.
 And if you don’t, don’t go.
 Work, volunteer, take up hobbies, or travel the world instead.